-The Neretva begins in the mountains of the Dinaric Alps at 4,026 feet above sea level, where it is formed by the runoff of three large glaciers and by an underground spring situated below the Jabuka Mountain.
+The Neretva begins in the mountains of the Dinaric Alps at 4,026 feet (1,227 m) above sea level, where it is formed by the runoff of three large glaciers and by an underground spring situated below the Jabuka Mountain.
 This high elevation contributes to its extremely cold temperatures, which average just above the freezing point.
 The cold temperatures of the river are concentrated in the Upper Neretva.

-The Neretva runs a course of 140 miles, 129 miles of which flows through Bosnia and Herzegovina, over a base of limestone and dolomite rock that forms a system of caves and sinkholes.
+The Neretva runs a course of 140 miles (225 km), 129 miles of which flows through Bosnia and Herzegovina, over a base of limestone and dolomite rock that forms a system of caves and sinkholes.
 This geological feature means that the Neretva is considered a karst river and is the longest of its kind to flow through the eastern part of the Adriatic Basin.
 The river is remarkable for its clean, pure water and its deep greenish-blue color.

-Wildlife of the Coldest River
+Wildlife Of The Coldest River

 The Neretva and its surrounding river basin environment face a number of environmental threats.
 As mentioned, development in the area has caused significant habitat destruction, resulting in the population decline of a number of species.
 Some of the most destructive development projects along this river are hydroelectric dams.
 Four large hydroelectric power plants have been built along the river, which rely on a number of dams to create energy for the surrounding areas.
 Another development project that has had detrimental effects on the Neretva is the Upper Horizons.
 This relatively new project sources groundwater from the watershed basin and redirects it to a hydroelectric plant for power production.

 Additionally, the Neretva's ecosystem is threatened by invasive species.
 One of the most widely spread invasive species in the river is the pike perch, which is believed to have originated in Ramsko Lake.
-The species has moved from the lake to Rama River, eventually making its way into the Neretva.
+The species has moved from the lake to the Rama River, eventually making its way into the Neretva.
 The first sighting of pike perch was recorded in the 1990s.
 The introduction of this species to the ecosystem has resulted in a population decline of a number of local fish, including white chub, marble trout, Adriatic Dace, and Neretvan softmouth trout.